ByteHouse Command Line Interface (CLI)

 Help

-You can show all the flags supported by using -h
+You can display all the supported flags by using -h

 flag or --help